Air Fryer Green Beans

 4. Air fry for 8 minutes at 375 degrees.
 If you want a darker coating, cook an additional minute or two at 400 degrees.

 5. Serve immediately.
-They are by far the best when they are served hot.
+They are by far the best when they are golden brown and served hot.

 The above way of preparing the green beans is definitely the way to go if you want a nice, even coating.
 Each bean will turn out just right and will be perfect for presentation.
 However, if you are just whipping up a quick snack for yourself and don’t care as much about the presentation, there is an easier, faster way.
 This way is much better if you are preparing a large amount.
 I call it the “shake and bake” method.
 Here’s what you do: